-Dogs are prohibited from these areas from 9am-7pm every day during national Daylight saving hours.
+Dogs are prohibited from these areas from 9am-7pm every day during national Daylight Savings hours.
 These areas are classed as controlled public places where dogs can be on-leash before 9am and after 7pm in summer and on-leash at all times in winter.

 Prohibited place Location

-1 Balaena Bay beach
+1 Balaena Bay Beach

-2 Hataitai Bay beach
+2 Hataitai Bay Beach

-3 Island Bay beach From the pier to the western end of the beach
+3 Island Bay Beach From the pier to the western end of the beach

-4 Seatoun beach Including Churchill Park
+4 Seatoun Beach Including Churchill Park